MohammadAsadolahi/image-retrival-using-Euclidean-distance-on-histogram-vectors/README.md

 # image-retrival-using-histogram-Euclidean-distance
-image retrival on coral dataset using Euclidean distance in python def getHist(channel): unique, counts = np.unique(channel, return_counts=True) points=dict(zip(unique, counts))
+image retrival on coral dataset using Euclidean distance in python to do: write this code on coral dataset try a NN classifier to extract high level features and apply vector comparisson

+def getHist(channel):
+  unique, counts = np.unique(channel, return_counts=True)
+  points=dict(zip(unique, counts))